StephanieLarocque/ift6266_project/README.md

 ---------------------------------------------------------

-And then, like in the non-saturating game for GANS,  I switched to :
+And then, like in the non-saturating game for GANS (and because updating the generator won't change the discriminator's prediction on the true images),  I switched to :

 ---------------------------------------------------------